SquarePine/squarepine_duktape/README.md

 # squarepine_duktape

-A C++ unity build module in the format of a JUCE module.
+A Duktape (Javascript) wrapper in the form of a JUCE module.